Award of Diploma

 - obtain a Grade Point Average (GPA) of less than 0.8 for two consecutive semesters.

-If you are on the Polytechnic Foundation Programme and fail a learning unit, you will be removed from the course.
+If you do not meet the above criteria, you will be removed from the PFP.

 Absence from Assessment